Actions

 Note: Dynamic tokens can be used here, to automatically show the current time/date and things like that.
 View the list here.

 Choose font - If you are entering a message in a foreign language the default font may not be able to show some characters.
 By changing the font you can see the message correctly.
 Most people will not need to use this.
-If you set a custom font it will be remembered and automatically used for Pop-up messages.
+If you set a custom font it will be remembered and automatically used for pop-up messages.

-Send message to output log - The text will show up on the toolfish log.
+Send message to output log - The text will show up on the Toolfish log.
 This can help you understand what happened if an event runs while you're gone.

 Say it - The message will be sent to the Text To Speech engine and you will hear your computer read it.
 This is my personal favorite!
 Text to speech has come a long way and can generally be understood pretty well now.
-It's a non evasive method to get notified even when you're not sitting at your computer.
+It's a non invasive method to get notified even when you're not sitting at your computer.

 Hear it now - This will have the text to speech read the text in the window so you can get an idea of how it will sound.
-It does process tokens too, so you can do It's $TIME$ now! and it will say what time it is.
+It does process tokens too, so you can do "It's $TIME$ now!" and it will say what time it is.

-Send to focus (macro)- This means it will send the keystrokes to the window currently in focus.
+Send to focus (macro) - This means it will send the keystrokes to the window currently in focus.
 The keystrokes are faked at such a low level that the application thinks you typed them.

 Note: If you do email support this can be VERY useful - You can set up Toolfish so hotkeys (like Ctrl-Alt-1, Ctrl-Alt-2 etc.) print out common messages, inserting them into your email.
 Because of the low level method used it also works in many games.